What is SMTP?

 While for a small number of subscribers it can be enough, the larger businesses with larger contact bases will suffer.
 That’s why dealing with e-commerce emails, in particular, you’d better choose one of the paid service providers from the very start.

 As we’ve already said some SMTP service providers, i.e. free, set limits on the number of sending emails per day/month.
 Knowing the number of your subscribers and how many triggered/one-time emails you send, calculate the average number for a month.
 Drawing on the data, choose an optimal service plan.

 No one seems to be much impressed by such words as ‘phishing’, ‘malware’, ‘ransomware’.
 To protect your business from online fraudulence, email servers providers install filtering solutions to increase spam detection.
 This can be an anti-spam service from 3rd-party SaaS providers, an in-house virtual app, other.

 Normally email servers block up to 97% of spam.
 Say, you got 7K subscribers on the blog and 97% of them turned out to be spammy.
 So, 6790 will get blacklisted by your SMTP server.

 Now think about the number of e-commerce website subscribers...do you want your SMTP service to have strong anti-spam protection.
 Yes, I dare say.

 Exclusive access to in-house technical specialists is always better than shared support.
-Choosing a service that follows the dedicated model, you can be 99% sure to get help when needed not when the time came.
+By choosing a service that follows the dedicated model, you can be 99% sure to get help when needed not when the time comes.